mkolakowski/mkolakowski.github.io/_posts/2024-11-15-Script-Docker-Volume-Backup-Script-Using-Bash.md

 - $volume_name : The name of the folder is pulled from the full volume path.
 EX: "/portainer/volumes/tautulli/data" would result in "data"
 - $backup_file : Combines the above vatiables to create the filename of the backup zip

+The if logic statement checks if the zip command was successful by comparing the output of the last command (zip) using $? to 0 and outputs a message to the console.
 ```
 # Function to back up a volume
 backup_volume() {